What are differential equations?

 - Differential Equations For Class 12

 The function which is able to satisfy the given differential equation is known as the solution.
-A general solution is referred to the presence of many arbitrary constants as their order and if the solution is free from these arbitrary constants then it is called as particular solutions.
-In order to form a differential equation from a function which is given, the function should be differentiated several times as the number of arbitrary constants present in the function and then eliminating them at last.
+A general solution is referred to the presence of many arbitrary constants in their order, and if the solution is free from these arbitrary constants, then it is called a particular solution.
+In order to form a differential equation from a function which is given, the function should be differentiated several times as the number of arbitrary constants present in the function and then eliminated at last.

 Variable Separation Method

-This type of method is used to solve a certain type of equations in which the variables can be separated entirely which means the terms which contain y should have with dy and the terms which contain x should have with dx.
+This type of method is used to solve certain types of equations in which the variables can be separated entirely, which means the terms which contain y should have dy, and the terms which contain x should have dx.